aidancornelius/voyager/README.md

 # Voyager
-A partial backend to a course system.
-Hacky at best, not currently maintained
+A partial backend to an e-learning course system.
+Hacky at best.

 ## Usage